MrFums/Valbot/README.md

 You also need a functioning brain, please have one of these; it's very important.

+You should also read the [saftey precautions](https://github.com/MrFums/Valbot/blob/master/information/safetyprecautions.txt) to keep your account safe while running Valbot.

 ### Windows installation

-You will have to have a few things installed before running the sniper.
+You will have to have a few things installed before running Valbot.
 This installation guide assumes that you are on a 64bit Windows system.

 First, you will need to install Python.
 It's recommended to use either version `3.9.0` or `3.8.6`.
 You must use a Python version above `3.7`.